-Walgreens, CVS Join Walmart, Other Retailers In Asking Customers Not To Open Carry In Their Stores
+Walgreens, CVS Join Walmart, Other Retailers, In Asking Customers Not To Open Carry In Their Stores

-The drug-store chains CVS and Walgreens announced on Thursday that they are asking customers not to openly carry weapons inside of their stores, CNN reports.
-The two pharmacies join Walmart, Kroger and Wegman’s in enacting similar policies.
+The drugstore chains CVS and Walgreens announced on Thursday that they are asking customers not to openly carry weapons inside of their stores, CNN reports.
+The two pharmacies join Walmart, Kroger, and Wegmans in enacting similar policies.

 In a statement, CVS said that the move comes amid concerns about the safety of its customers inside of its walls.